avi892nash/LaungeTest/memory-bank/activeContext.md

     1.  **Backend Image Path Fix:** Corrected `partner-backend/server.ts` to store plain image filenames for offers added via the partner dashboard, preventing duplicated `/images/` segments in URLs.
     2. Build the new React partner dashboard (`cd partner-backend/partner-frontend && npm run build`).
     3. Run the backend server (`cd partner-backend && npm start` or similar).
+    4. Thoroughly test the new React-based Partner Offer Dashboard by accessing `http://localhost:3001`.
+This includes:
+        - Verifying the fix in `AddOfferForm.tsx`: Ensure that manually entered fields (like Offer Title, Bank Name, Description) are preserved when changing "Select Lounge Location" or "Select Offer Configuration".
+        - Verifying the new amenity handling in `AddOfferForm.tsx`: Confirm that the UI for manual amenity selection is removed and that new offers are submitted with 5 automatically assigned random amenities.
-    4. Thoroughly test the new React-based Partner Offer Dashboard by accessing `http://localhost:3001`, paying special attention to the new tabular display in "View Full Data" and verifying that new offers created have correctly formed image URLs when fetched by the client.
+        - Paying special attention to the new tabular display in "View Full Data".
+        - Verifying that new offers created have correctly formed image URLs when fetched by the client.
 - (Previous Frontend Next Steps - to be revisited after backend deployment and image caching are verified):
     - Verify UI/UX of `ExploreScreen.tsx` (airport search, filter dropdown).
     - Test search and filter functionalities.
     - Continue replacing placeholder icons and refining styling.
-- Update `memory-bank/progress.md` to reflect the UI improvement for "View Full Data".
+- Update `memory-bank/progress.md` to reflect all recent changes to `ViewPartners.tsx` and the new `OfferCardView.tsx`.

 ## Active Decisions and Considerations
 - **Custom Image Caching:** A custom image caching solution was implemented using `react-native-fs` and `@react-native-async-storage/async-storage`.
 This was chosen due to `react-native-fast-image` having peer dependency conflicts with the project's React 19 version.